julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--parseCandidates.md

 #### **isFile:** *`bool`*
-If true, the input is evaluated as path to a text file.
+If true, the input is evaluated as a path to a text file.

-### Return value:
+### Return value

-*(`array`)* List of newly registered candidate object.
-Count it for checking if all candidates have been correctly registered.
+*(`array`)* List of newly registered candidate objects.
+Count to check if all candidates were correctly registered.